RomeroRomeroMartin/DeepCompressionOnFPGA/vitisai_experimentation/distill_pruning_quantization/squeezenet_experimentation/README.md

 This hidden folder contains results and information generated automatically during the pruning process.
 It stores details such as pruning metrics and configurations applied to the models.

 ### 2. **[models](./models)**
 This folder contains the distilled SqueezeNet and the pruned SqueezeNet models that are ready to be quantized.
+The training of distillations models is available [here](../../../knowledge_distillation/).

 ### 3. **[quantization_squeezenet](./quantization_squeezenet)**
 This folder contains the results of applying quantization to **20% pruned** SqueezeNet.
 It includes de quantized model, the architecture of quantized model and information files about the quantization process.
 Inside this folder there is the folder [compiled_model](./quantization_squeezenet/compiled_model/), that have the final model compiled and ready to be executed in the ZCU104.